SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 ### **Interviewer:** What are some challenges with each?

 **Candidate:**
-With observational data, confounding variables can make it hard to determine causation.
-For experimental data, setting up controlled experiments can be time-consuming, expensive, or sometimes not feasible in real-world scenarios.
+With observational data, the main issue is confounding variables—stuff you didn’t account for that can mess up your results.
+For experimental data, the challenge is that experiments can be expensive, time-consuming, or sometimes just not practical in real-world situations.

 ---